jlacar/jlacar.github.io/refactoring/_posts/2021-12-28-clean-code-is-the-enemy.md

 layout: post
 title: Clean Code is the Enemy of Better Code
 excerpt-separator: <!---more--->
+banner:
 ---
-Don't get carried away with the idea of clean code, sometimes doesn't suck as much is good enough.
+Clean code is good but sometimes doesn't suck as much is good enough.

 <!---more--->